PetraMoser/Patent/README.md

 -------

 ## Notes
 - Some data files appear in multiple studies; cite all relevant publications.
-- File names are retained as originally released.
-- Publications include coauthors where applicable.
+- Unless otherwise stated, file names are the same as the file names in replication packages for each paper.
 ---